 Rowan University’s spokesperson Joe Cardona did reassure the campus’s safety by noting the importance of the mutual relationship between both the Glassboro Police Department and Rowan University.

-Despite tight-knitted relations between both Rowan University and Glassboro Police Department, no school-wide alerts were sent out on the night of the shooting.
+Despite tight-knit relations between both Rowan University and the Glassboro Police Department, no school-wide alerts were sent out on the night of the shooting.

 As of now, no new information regarding the crime has been released to the public.